erasmus-without-paper/ewp-specs-api-omobilities/endpoints/index.md

    the server only *suspects* that the mobility has been modified, then it is okay to include such mobility's ID in the response.

- * Servers MAY ignore the `modified_since` parameter completely, and *always* respond with the full list of mobility IDs.
-(If, for some reason, the server cannot reliably identify when mobitilies are updated, then it's even *better* to do so.)

  * As we previously explained [here][index-pulling], clients MAY use the `index` and `get` endpoints as a pull-based method of synchronization, alternative (or rather complementary) to CNRs.
 It is RECOMMENDED for the